ATB (DJ): 2012–2016: Contact

 On 8 June 2012, Sunset Beach DJ Session 2, was released.
 On 24 March 2013, ATB announced during A State of Trance 600 Miami at Ultra Music Festival that he planned to release his next album during the second half of 2013.
 In September ATB posted that he's working on the last track of the album and that the new album will have 24 songs on two CDs.
 In addition, he announced that he would be bringing the ATB in Concert series to the United States with shows in Los Angeles, San Francisco, Chicago and New York City.
 Previously ATB had kept the past six ATB in Concert shows in Eastern Europe.

 ATB released an album titled Contact on 24 January 2014.

 2017–2020: neXt

-On February 10 2017, Andre announced through his Facebook account that his upcoming tenth studio album is set to be titled Next (stylized as neXt) and its release date would be April 21, 2017.
+On 10 February 2017, Andre announced through his Facebook account that his upcoming tenth studio album is set to be titled Next (stylized as neXt) and its release date would be 21 April 2017.
 The album will be available in three versions: standard double-disc CD, Limited Edition Box and 12" double-vinyl package, which could be pre-ordered through Amazon starting with the day of the announcement.

 ATB released neXt on 21 April 2017 through Kontor Records.

-2021–present: "Your Love (9PM)"
+2021–present: "Your Love (9PM)" and final album

 In 2021, a remake of "9 PM (Till I Come)" by ATB, German producer Topic and Swedish singer Alexander 'A7S' Tidebrink was released on Positiva Records.
 Retitled "Your Love (9PM)", the record charted in Germany and on the UK Official Charts Company Top 75 singles chart (reaching the number 42 position on 5 February 2021).

+In May 2024, ATB announced on Instagram that his next album in 2025 would be his last, due to "the current era of streaming and downloads, which have pushed albums out of the way in favor of singles and EPs", but reassured that he will continue to release singles and do touring.